PlaceOS/docs/deployment/aws-fargate/fargate-nested.md

 1) Upload the nested templates to an s3 bucket
 1) Orchestrate the deployment using a root stack template

-You can use the `upload-s3.sh` script to upload the required files to a configurable s3 bucket using the AWS CLI tool.
+You can use the `upload-s3.sh` script in the AWS command-line tool to upload the required files to a configurable s3 bucket.

 A CloudFormation template specifies all the components.
 Each component is designed to deploy as its own CloudFormation stack.